swiftlang/swift/docs/ABI.rst

 indirect symbol resolves to the address of a pointer to the object.
 They are distinct manglings to make a certain class of bugs immediately obvious.

+The terminology is slightly overloaded when discussing offsets.
+A direct offset resolves to a variable holding the true offset.
+An indirect offset resolves to a variable holding an offset to be applied to type metadata to get the address of the true offset.
+(Offset variables are required when the object being accessed lies within a resilient structure.
+When the layout of the object may depend on generic arguments, these offsets must be kept in metadata.
+Indirect field offsets are therefore required when accessing fields in generic types where the metadata itself has unknown layout.)

   context ::= module
   context ::= function